RICKY DYALOYI

 (b.1974, Gugulethu, Cape Town, South Africa)

+Dyaloyi’s imagery and thematics evolved concurrently with South Africa’s first democratic elections – a momentous period in South Africa’s history when there was an influx of discourse and exchange between all South African artists in the country.
 Dyaloyi’s style of painting reflects ordinary citizens going about their daily lives, rendered in heightened colours to reveal the effervescent quality of the community and people with whom he lives.
-The artist pays special attention to the South African context and hopes to highlight “… the black people’s level of existence”.
-With an uncanny determination, Dyaloyi aims to unravel the simple mysteries of the human condition through his medium of choice - oil paint.
+With an uncanny determination, Dyaloyi aims to unravel the simple mysteries of the human condition through his medium of choice: oil paint.

-Everard Read published a monograph on Dyaloyi in 2016 and an essay on the artist is included in Ashraf Jamal's In The World: Eassays on Contemporary South African Art, 2017
+Everard Read presented Dyaloyi's work at Expo Chicago in 2025 and 2024, and 1:54 Contemporary African Art Fair in London in 2015, and his work was spotlighted at the same fair in 2018 by Spier Arts Trust.
+Everard Read published a monograph on Dyaloyi in 2016 and an essay on the artist is included in Ashraf Jamal's In The World: Essays on Contemporary South African Art, published in 2017.

 SELECTED SOLO EXHIBITIONS